 Yes, you read that correctly.
-While the Master of Business Administration (MBA) is one of the most popular postgraduate programmes for professionals, it is not always the best choice for those seeking a qualification.
+While the Master of Business Administration (MBA) is one of the most popular postgraduate programs for professionals, it is not always the best choice for those seeking a qualification.
 The MBA is considered a holistic degree that equips students with the knowledge, skills and network they need to thrive in the business world.
-Alumni are some of the world’s top leaders and innovators, giving the programme a prestigious reputation.
+Some of the world’s most successful leaders and innovators are MBA Alumni, giving the program a prestigious reputation.
 That being said, professionals should only pursue the MBA if it aligns with their goals and is applicable to their careers.
 If you’re considering your postgraduate options, read the below to evaluate whether you should or shouldn’t pursue an MBA.

 It is fantastic to have post-MBA goals, but it’s important to ensure that these are realistic for your level of experience and career pathway.
 For example, if you are early in your career and believe that the MBA is your ticket to a CEO position, you are likely to be let down and shouldn’t do an MBA simply for that reason.
 Education and practical experience go hand-in-hand with other necessary skills and attributes required for success in business.
 The MBA is certain to strengthen your competitiveness and provide essential skills for success, but this qualification will not be the only requirement to reach your goals.
 Try to set SMART goals – or those that are specific, measurable, agreed upon, realistic and time-based – and then evaluate whether the MBA will help get you there.

 5. If You’re Not Sure What Else To Do